sameerkumar18/newgistics/README.md

 1. Handles few parts of the Newgistics API like Shipments in Newgistics Web API and Inbound Returns, Shipments, Returns in Newgistics Fulfillment API

+Input: payload, params
+Output: requests Response object where you can play with it like resp.status_code, resp.json()